-** Anything packaged and specifically for donations.
+** Anything pre-packaged and specifically for donations will be in one bin.
 This way we know not only that 100 hands aren’t searching through it all weekend after the January sniffles have kicked in, but that this is specifically your intent for these items.

 **Swap items that can be sanitized, like markers etc.

-**The jury is still out on paper supplies, so I’d like to keep these (if not in sealed packaging) separate also, so that the art therapist can sift through and make a determination.
+**The jury is still out on paper supplies, so I’d like to keep these (if not in sealed packaging) separate also, so that the art therapist can sift through and make a determination from a separate bin.

 **Adhesives and supplies to make their own scrapbooks.
 We know how personal these are to us, imagine what creating their own keepsakes can do for these kids!

 Beginning next year a portion of the profits from Winterfest will be donated directly to the 501c3 foundation Yumi C.A.R.E.S.
 If you wish to make a financial donation yourself, please make all checks payable to: